H2-data/medicare_medications_data/README.md

 <img width="1078" height="326" alt="image" src="https://github.com/user-attachments/assets/56e0dcfe-2ecb-48c9-85c6-95db9475aff2" />
 <br>
 From this, it can be concluded that there isn't a very strong correlation between average price per dose and number of claims/beneficiaries.
 It's more of a case by case basis.
-There is a near linear correlation between claims and beneficiaries which is obvious, I wanted to check to confirm whether I could use them interchangeably. check
+There is a near linear correlation between claims and beneficiaries which is obvious, I wanted to check to confirm whether I could use them interchangeably.

 &nbsp;